lindig/ps-label/README.md

 lines, these strings need to go into an array.
 Strings in PostScript are delimited by parentheses.
 Inside a string you need to escape them with a backslash.
 Likewise, the percent sign `%` needs to be escaped as `\%`.

+The first label goes into the lower left corner of the page and the next one goes to the right of it.
+(The origin of PostScript coordinates is by default the lower left corner of a page.)

 # Fonts